storj/ipfs-go-ds-storj/README.md

 `$bucketname` is a bucket on Storj DCS.
 It must be created.

 `$accessGrant` is an access grant for Storj DCS with full permission on the entire `$bucketname` bucket.

-The `logFile` config is optional.
-If set, it redirects the logging of this plugin to the specified file.
-Otherwise, logs are printed to the standard error.

-`$logLevel` is an optional log level.
-If not set, the log level defaults to INFO.

 `$packInterval` is an optional time duration that sets the packing interval.
 The default packing interval is 1 minute.
 If set to a negative duration, e.g. `-1m`, the packing job is disabled.